 Welcome admitted students!

-Our entire community looks forward to welcoming you to campus this spring!
+Our entire community looks forward to welcoming you to campus this fall!
 You will need to follow a few important steps to secure a place in the Fall 2018 entering class and be prepared to enroll.
 Please review the enrollment checklist below and contact the individual departments for additional information or assistance.

 You may submit the $150 tuition deposit by check, money order, or credit card authorization.
 Checks/money orders should be made payable to FIT.
 The student identification number noted on the Candidate Reply Form and the offer of admission letter must be listed on your check/money order.
 We cannot process tuition deposits online so please mail your Candidate Reply Form and tuition deposit in the postage-paid envelope enclosed in your offer of admission folder or address your envelope to: Bursar’s Office, Cashiering Operations, Fashion Institute of Technology, 227 West 27th Street, Room B127, New York, NY 10001-5992.